-Capital Outlay: UNM accounts for 48% of the of the total square footage devoted to teaching and research.
+Capital Outlay: UNM accounts for 48% of the state's total higher education FTEs as well as 32% of the of the total square footage devoted to teaching and research.
 UNM supports funding of capital projects in proportion to FTE and square footage.